Dark Seal: Gameplay

 The players control characters from an isometric perspective and must traverse levels while fighting enemies, avoiding traps, and collecting items as well as spells.
 The game features two-player cooperative play.

 Ports

 Like multiple other Data East games, the games were ported to the Zeebo by Onan Games and published by G-Mode in Brazil in 2010.
 Wizard Fire was also included in the 2010 Wii compilation Data East Arcade Classics by Majesco Entertainment.

 Then in 2018, FTEGames ported both Gate of Doom and Wizard Fire to the Nintendo Switch's eShop as well as Gate of the Doom to the PlayStation 4 as part of their Johnny Turbo's Arcade series of Data East arcade game ports branded with the character of Johnny Turbo, the Turbo Duo mascot and alter-ego of FTEGames founder Johnny Brandstetter.
 Ports of both games for Steam, GOG, and Wizard Fire for PS4 were later released in 2021, developed and published by 612 Entertainment and Ziggurat Interactive respectively.
 FTEGames also lists ports for the Xbox One as under development.

+Both Dark Seal and Dark Seal II have been ported to the Evercade system as part of the Data East Arcade 1 collection cartridge.